o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 * A test for a sub-module should exist at a child directory of its module.
 * A broad test integrating across multiple features should exist in a parent directory of the features.
-* A test which relies on code or assets in a game project must exist in that game project.
+* A test that relies on code or assets in a game project must exist in that game project.
   * This avoids the case where disabling the project breaks the still-registered tests.

 When you find the right `CMakeLists.txt` to register the test, add a line similar to the following: